arafathossain7960/kishok-bari.com/README.md

 # welcome to kihsok bari.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Name : kishok bari.com](https://brave-johnson-9b3a9c.netlify.app/).

 ### World wide Agriculture training institute
 We will provide all type of agriculture firming Training.